DevlessTeam/dv-android-sdk-1.0/README.md

       dataToChange.put("name", "Nana Akua");

       /*
-      Call the edit method on the devless instance you already created and pass in the service name, table name, dataToChange, id of the recored and a new Devless.RequestResponse() to process your response to see whether it has been updated or not
+      Call the edit method on the devless instance you already created and pass in the service name, table name, dataToChange, id of the recored and a new EditDataResponse() to process your response to see whether it has been updated or not
       */

       String serviceName = "new_service";//your service name
       String tableName = "names";//your table name
       String id = "16"// replace with the id you want to delete

-      devless.edit(serviceName, tableName, dataToChange, id, new Devless.RequestResponse() {
+      devless.edit(serviceName, tableName, patch, "6", new EditDataResponse() {
             @Override
-          public void OnSuccess(String s) {
+            public void OnSuccess(ResponsePayload response) {
-              //Do what you want with the data here
+                // Edit was successful do what you want here
-              //lets toast it
-              Toast.makeText(MainActivity.this, s, Toast.LENGTH_LONG).show();

-              //lest log the response
+                // Lets just toast the success response Log.e("EditDataSuccessResponse", response.toString());
-              Log.v("-----Edit Response-----", s);

-              //Do whatever you want with the data
+            }

+            @Override
+            public void OnFailed(ErrorMessage errorMessage) {
+                // Error whiles editing or updating
+                Log.e("EditDataFailedResponse", errorMessage.toString());
+            }

+            @Override
+            public void UserNotAuthenticated(ErrorMessage message) {
+                //This part will run when user is not authenticated and the table is auth protected
+                //You cansend the user to the login page to login but lets just toast the erro as usual Log.e("UserNotAuth", message.toString());
             }
         });
 ```

 ## Deleting data from your table